jpgoldberg/toy-crypto-math/docs/source/modules/wycheproof.rst

 What is the Wycheproof Project?
 +++++++++++++++++++++++++++++++

-From the Wycheproof project [README](https://github.com/C2SP/wycheproof/blob/main/README.md)
+From the Wycheproof project `Wycheproof README`_:

-> Project Wycheproof is a
+    Project Wycheproof is a
-> [community managed](https://github.com/C2SP) repository of test vectors
-> that can be used by cryptography library developers to test against
-> known attacks, specification inconsistencies,
+    `community managed <https://github.com/C2SP>`_ repository of test vectors that can be used by cryptography library developers to test against known attacks, specification inconsistencies,
-> and other various implementation bugs.
+    and other various implementation bugs.

->
-> Test vectors are maintained as JSON test vector data,
-> with accompanying JSON schema files
+    Test vectors are maintained as JSON test vector data, with accompanying JSON schema files
-> that document the structure of the test vector data.
+    that document the structure of the test vector data.

-More detail is in that README file and in the [Wycheproof documenation](https://github.com/C2SP/wycheproof/tree/main/doc/index.md).
+More detail is in that `README <Wycheproof README_>`_ file and in the `Wycheproof documentation`_.

 Why does my module exist?
 ++++++++++++++++++++++++++